wix/velo-external-db/README.md

 ## Choosing right DB Engine for a site workload

 In most cases where data collections don't exceed 10K records, built-in database is the best choise for building a web site.
 It has native support for PII encryption, GDPR and other non functional concerns.
 But if there are requirements for data locality, regulations or data workload specific concerns, this connector enables connecting external database engines to your site.
-There are lot of materials on the internet for a database comparisons, but the rule of thumbs for working with data on a web site is saying the following:
+There are lot of materials on the internet for a database comparisons, benchmarks, etc, but the rule of thumbs for working with data on a web site is saying the following:

 * If the dataset is less of 10K records, don't bother, use built-in wix-data database
 * If the dataset is between 10K to 1M records and it is being used for production workloads for user facing pages rendering, use relational databases like Postgres, MySQL, Microsoft SQL Server or Google Cloud Spanner.
 * If the dataset exeeds 1M records and it is mainly used for reporting, think about Google BigQuery, Snowflake or other big data DB engine.

+If neither case is applicable to your case, the choice for a DB engine powering the Wix site should be made according to specific requirements.

 ## Supported databases and limitations

-MySQL
+* MySQL
-Postgres
+* Postgres
-MongoDB
+* MongoDB
-Microsoft SQL Server
+* Microsoft SQL Server
-Google Cloud Spanner
+* Google Cloud Spanner
-Google Cloud Firestore
+* Google Cloud Firestore
-Amazon Aurora
+* Amazon Aurora
-Google Sheets and Bigsheets
+* Google Sheets and Bigsheets
-Airtable
+* Airtable

 ## Supported Public clouds